Parent Acknowledgement of Instructional Technologies in LPS Classrooms (PA)

 Parent Acknowledgement (PA) of Instructional Technologies in LPS Classrooms

-Students are also challenged to make responsible use of the technology they are assigned through a Responsible Use Agreement.
+Students are also challenged to be responsible in their use of the technology they are assigned through a Responsible Use Agreement.

-If you have any follow-up questions about the learning technology used in LPS classrooms, please reach out to your school Principal or use the “Questions and Comments” button on the front of the LPS website (www.lps.org).
+If you have any follow-up questions about the learning technology used in LPS classrooms, please reach out to your school Principal or use the “Contact Us” button on the front of the LPS website (www.lps.org).